anupneps/AI-Job-Assistant/README.md

 # AI Job Assistant

-A multi-agent job application assistant using Next.js (frontend) and Node.js/Express (backend).
+AI Job Assistant is a full-stack, multi-agent job application assistant designed to automate and enhance the job search process using modern web technologies and advanced AI/NLP.
+The project features a Next.js frontend, a Node.js/Express backend, and a dedicated Python FastAPI microservice for natural language processing tasks such as CV parsing, skill extraction, and job matching.

+> **Note:** This project is being developed collaboratively with the help of Cursor AI Copilot, showcasing modern AI-assisted software engineering practices.

 ## Tech Stack
 - Next.js (React)